-Our largest diversified industrial customers include Applied Materials, Caterpillar, Hitachi Construction Machinery, Komatsu America, Parker-Hannifin Corporation and various aftermarket distributors including Applied Industrial, Kaman Corporation and Motion Industries.
-We believe that the diversification of our sales among the various markets of the industrial bearings market reduces our exposure to downturns in any individual market.
+Our largest diversified industrial customers include Caterpillar, Federal Mogul, Komatsu America, Parker-Hannifin Corporation and various aftermarket distributors including Applied Industrial, Kaman Corporation and Motion Industries.
+We believe that the diversification of our sales among the various segments of the industrial bearings market reduces our exposure to downturns in any individual market.
 We believe opportunities exist for growth and margin improvement in this market as a result of increasing demand for industrial machinery, the introduction of new products and the expansion of aftermarket sales.

-· Aerospace and Defense Market (50% of net sales for the fiscal year ended March 31, 2007)
+Aerospace and Defense Market (53% of net sales for the fiscal year ended March 29, 2008)

 We supply bearings for use in commercial and private aircraft.
-We supply bearings for many of the commercial aircraft currently operating worldwide and are the primary supplier for many of our product lines.
+We supply bearings for many of the commercial aircraft currently operating worldwide and are the primary supplier for many of their product lines.
 This includes military contractors for airplanes, helicopters and missile systems.
 Commercial aerospace customers generally require precision products, often of special materials, made to unique designs and specifications.
 Many of our aerospace bearing products are designed and certified during the original development of the aircraft being served, which often makes us the primary bearing supplier for the life of the aircraft.